KSahithyan/tv-shows-api/README.md

-# TV Series API
+# TV Shows API

+**NOTE** This API doesn't hold all the data right now.
+If you help to collect the data, it will become ready soon.

+## Why?

+There are many APIs which provide the data about TV Shows.
+But, This stands among them.

+- **100% Free**
+  It's totally free.
+When you use this API in your app or something, (If you can) mention that you are using this API where you use it.
+- **Open Source**
+  It's open sourced and built simple.
+So you can see what it is doing behind.
+- **No Authentication**
+  Just use this API, without any hassle.

 ## Usage

-This API is now running on Vercel and Heroku.
+This API is now running on [Vercel](https://www.vercel.com) and [Heroku](https://www.heroku.com).
 Here are the links.

 - https://tv-shows-api-psi.now.sh
 - https://tv-shows-api.ksahithyan.now.sh